How to Set Up Data Consolidation: Plan, Skills, Software, Sourcing Models and Costs

 - Assessing risks of data consolidation, etc.

-Note 1: If the source data is locked within custom-built legacy systems or is entered manually, data profiling will require much more effort.
+ScienceSoft's best practice: In projects where the source data is locked within custom-built legacy systems or is entered manually, we put much effort into data profiling activities.

 - Designing each data layer, its internal architecture (landing, staging, processing, storing, analytical) and ETL/ELT processes for data consolidation and data flow control.